andersrmr/pothole_repair/README.md

 ####Motivation

 Recently, a neighbor expressed to me his opinion that the city government where we live could not be that great since the roads are so bad.
 Reflecting on this, I began to wonder if data science could help us understand more about what influences the time required for potholes to be repaired.
 This is likely to be of interest to a range of people, from ordinary citizens to cyclists to city leaders to data scientists.
-See this link for a  slide deck presenting my results (http://www.slideshare.net/RichardAnderson47/predicting-pothole-repair-times-for-the-city-of-seattle).
+See this [link]  (http://www.slideshare.net/RichardAnderson47/predicting-pothole-repair-times-for-the-city-of-seattle) for a  slide deck presenting my results.

 Here are the steps I followed in investigating this question: